drinkredwine/qqchat/FADE_IN_IMPLEMENTATION.md

-# Gemini-Style Streaming Implementation
+# Smooth Streaming Implementation

 ## Overview
-This document explains the implementation of Gemini-style streaming for message chunks in the chat application.
-The goal was to create a polished user experience with a blinking cursor and smooth scrolling, similar to Google's Gemini AI interface.
+This document explains the implementation of smooth streaming for message chunks in the chat application.
+The goal was to create a polished user experience with proper line formatting and smooth scrolling, similar to modern AI chat interfaces.

 ## Key Components

 ### 1. ChatMessage Component Enhancements
 The ChatMessage component was updated to include:
 - HTML formatting with proper line breaks
-- A blinking cursor similar to Gemini's interface
+- Clean, unobtrusive content display
 - Improved content display with proper word wrapping

 ```vue